-This how-to explains how you can add advanced logic to a microflow by configuring a merge and a change object activity in the Mendix Web Modeler.
+This how-to explains how you can add advanced logic to a microflow by configuring a merge and a change object activity in Mendix Studio.

 A merge is used to combine flows into one.
 If you split the microflow flow (with an exclusive split) and now one and the same action needs to be executed for these separated flows, you can combine the two (or more) flows using a merge.
 For more information on exclusive split, see Exclusive Split.

 This how-to will teach you how to do the following:

 - Configure the merge in the microflow that contains an exclusive split